expectedtodie/expectedtodie/_posts/2022-05-21-expectedtodie-part3.md

 This new doctor had relatively good news.
 As we knew, this was a slow-growing cancer and, though it could not be cured, it could be treated like a chronic disease.
 And there were a few tools in his toolkit for treatment.
 The first, was chemo treatment administrated through a combination of different chemo pills.
 I would take one Chemo pill twice a day for 14 days.
 On the 10th day, I would take the other as well.
 They gave me an anti-nausea pill which was critical to take around the clock.
 By day 14, I was completely wiped and found it very hard to get through the day.
 I was working full-time again and that was a struggle.
 The extreme fatigue would last for a week.
 Then I had a week off.
 And then back to the pills.
 This went on for a full year into 2014.

 Something the doctors never really make clear before surgery are the complications you may have after surgery.
-Mine was a huge, hernia along my abdominal incision that started growing a couple of months after surgery eventually becoming the size of a softball.
+Mine was a huge hernia along my abdominal incision that started growing a couple of months after surgery eventually becoming the size of a softball.
 It turns out there is a lot of pressure inside your abdomen and stuff wants to push out.
 Gross, I know.
 Your strong abdomen muscles and facia are able to hold it all in, unless they are cut, then all bets are off.

 Now what?